 You can add new pages or blog content, edit them, add images and text, and create image galleries.
 You can also add contact forms, customize content elements via a drag-and-drop editor, and take advantage of thousands of plugins, frequent platform updates, and more.
 There are plugins that add advanced features like keyword research tools, third-party email marketing tools, and even an all-in-one website builder.

-This CMS supports an eCommerce plugin, custom designs, and many third-party options for themes and plugins for extending features.
-However, because it’s self-hosted, the ultimate responsibility for security belongs with you as the site owner.
+This CMS supports an ecommerce plugin, custom designs, and many third-party options for themes and plugins for extending features.
+However, because it’s self-hosted, the ultimate responsibility for security belongs to you as the site owner.

 Though you can modify the design you select however you’d like, you can’t go back and change the base design once you’ve made your selection.
 You can add additional functionality through the Wix App Market, too.
-The responsibility for security lies with Wix here as your website is not self-hosted — even if you’re using a custom domain name.
+The responsibility for security lies with Wix here, as your website is not self-hosted — even if you’re using a custom domain name.
+Wix plans include a free SSL to secure your website.

 WordPress offers a decent range of design options.
 For starters, there’s a repository of thousands of free WordPress themes you can choose from to serve as the building solution for the design of your self-hosted WordPress site.